Why Today’s Large Cap Growth is More Precarious than the Nifty Fifty

 The concerns raised by Forbes’ Jesse Colombo about the potential for disaster to strike a richly valued market are as valid today as when he penned Disaster in September of 2018.
 This is a piece well worth reading (link below) considering the challenging arithmetic facing the Largest 25 Growth firms above.
 At current valuations, Kailash believes that none of these risks need to manifest themselves to facilitate negative outcomes for investors in the 25 Largest Growth firms.

-Contact us below to receive the full pdf.
+Subscribe to our Premium Plan below to receive the full pdf.

 AAII Journal, October 1998, Valuing Growth Stocks: Revisiting the Nifty Fifty, Jeremy Siegel